Your content strategy plan: Making smart content choices

 • Publish content consistently.
 Adhering to a consistent publishing schedule helps you prevent gaps in communication and keeps the audience engaged.

 • Implement a content strategy plan.
-Having a plan in place helps you align your content efforts with your company’s marketing goals.
-It means you’re not shooting from the hip but shooting your targets with precision.
+Having a plan in place helps you align your marketing efforts with your company’s goals.
+It means you’re not shooting from the hip but creating highly targeted marketing campaigns.

 • Engage your readers.
 Your audience is more likely to remain engaged if you publish marketing copy on a regular basis.
 When your readers know when to expect content, it builds trust and positions your company as an authoritative voice in the industry.